Local Geometric and Transport Properties of Networks that are Generated from Hyperuniform Point Patterns: Introduction

 Networks arise in a wide variety of natural and engineered systems \cite{Newman2018}, and spatial embeddings and constraints play an essential role in many of these systems~\cite{barthelemy2022}.
 Because disordered systems offer a much larger design space than ordered systems, enabling greater tunability of transport and mechanical properties, recent work on spatially embedded network metamaterials has begun to exploit this flexibility~\cite{Obrero2024}.

 From transportation infrastructure \cite{Barthelemy2024} and power grids~\cite{Cuadra2015} to neuronal networks \cite{Stiso2018} and protein-interaction networks \cite{Yang2015, albert2014}, spatial constraints play a fundamental role in shaping network structure and function.
 The geometric arrangement of nodes and the associated distances between them often constrain connectivity (e.g., by influencing measures like spatial strength centrality~\cite{liu2020}), transport, and robustness~\cite{boguna_network_2021}.
 Accordingly, there is considerable interest in understanding how different spatial point patterns, which range from uniformly random arrangements to highly correlated patterns, affect network properties after one uses such patterns to generate a network~\cite{barthelemy2022}.
 Indeed, the analysis of geometric networks that arise from point patterns is an important topic in the field of stochastic geometry~\cite{calka2009}.
 One way to analyze the properties of such networks is through geometric data analysis and the examination of discrete curvature on networks~\cite{yadav2025}.
 Notions of network curvature have useful physical interpretations.
 For example, Devriendt et al.~\cite{dev2022,dev2024} introduced a resistance-based notion of graph curvature that links effective resistance, commute times, and mixing behavior in networks.
-In the present paper, we work with classical Ollivier--Ricci curvature (ORC) in spatially embedded graphs (i.e., networks), and we highlight the broader theme that curvature statistics are closely related to transport efficiency.
+Additionally, Robertson et al.~\cite{robertson2024} established a mathematical link between effective resistance and the $1$-Wasserstein distance in Ollivier--Ricci curvature (ORC).
+They demonstrated that both of these quantities solve the same transport problem, but under different cost constraints.
+Motivated by this connection, we study classical ORC in spatially embedded graphs (i.e., networks) and highlight the broader theme that curvature statistics are closely related to transport efficiency.
 We use ORC instead of Forman--Ricci curvature \cite{Sreejith_2016} (which is another popular type of network curvature) because the definition of ORC is based on optimal transport, which aligns with our focus on network transport properties like total effective resistance and random-walk mixing times.

 In our paper, we study several properties of \emph{hyperuniform-point-pattern-induced (HuPPI) networks}.
 A point pattern is called ``hyperuniform" if its local density fluctuations are suppressed at large length scales in comparison to the fluctuations in a typical disordered system~\cite{lach2025}.
 A growing body of work has demonstrated that hyperuniformity imparts desirable physical properties to both point patterns and two-phase media~\cite{torquato_hyperuniform_2018}.
 For example, Chen and Torquato~\cite{torquato_multifunctional_2018} demonstrated that certain types of disordered HuPPI networks can achieve almost optimal effective conductivity and elastic moduli, highlighting transport advantages that hyperuniformity confers to networked two-phase media.